< Back to Topic

 How Did We Get Here?

-An added factor is the weight of the “mental load” many of us carry.
-The mental load is the thinking behind, rather than the doing of, domestic chores, child-care and life administration, all of which is unpaid mental labour.
-Many say that women carry more of the cognitive load and whilst men are taking on more chores in the home, they don’t always predict what needs doing.
+An added factor is the weight of the “mental load” many carry.
+The mental load is the thinking behind it, rather than the doing of domestic chores, child care, and life administration, all of which are unpaid mental labour.
+Many say that women carry more cognitive load and that while men take on more chores at home, they don’t always predict what needs to be done.
 In her book, “Work Like a Woman”, retail expert and broadcaster Mary Portas claimed that “mental load” expands ten-fold as we become parents.
-This load can lead to a sense of feeling overwhelmed and “failing”.
+This load can lead to feeling overwhelmed and “failing”.

 How to Handle the Tipping Point

 In my experience of coaching parents at this tipping point, I recognise how tempting it is for them to look to leave as a way of alleviating the immediate all-round pressure.
-I’m always keen to have them stand back and look at the long-term.
-After all, the time where children are perhaps a full- time job is relatively short compared to our whole working lives.
-Leaving is a solution in the short-term, but it’s vital to look at your life’s longer-term arc.
-I can cite many examples of working parents I have coached who have initially told me that they feel that they have no choice other than to resign.
+I’m always keen to have them stand back and look at the long term.
+After all, when children are, perhaps a full-time job is relatively short compared to our whole working lives.
+Leaving is a short-term solution, but looking at your life’s longer-term arc is vital.
+I can cite many examples of working parents I have coached who initially told me that they felt they had no choice other than to resign.
 Instead, after talking it through objectively with me, they come up with several alternatives.
 Here are a few they have pursued.

 Redefining Your Role